 Sue: And the Weeping Angel in the corner looks on in embarrassment.

-Orcini decides to sacrifice himself.
-It’s the honourable thing to do.
+Orcini sacrifices himself because it’s the honourable thing to do.

-Sue: Awwww.
-He’s going to die cuddling his best friend.
-Bless him.
-He’s going to die a real hero’s death.
+Sue: He’s going to die cuddling his best friend.
+Aww, bless him.
+That’s a real hero’s death, that is.

 But Davros gets away in the nick of time.

 Sue: Oh, for ****’s sake!
 His death was pointless!

 Sue: Hey, that looked pretty good.